Jordan Schroeder

-Jordan John Schroeder (born September 29, 1990) is an American professional ice hockey center who is currently an unrestricted free agent.
+Jordan John Schroeder (born September 29, 1990) is an American professional ice hockey player.
+A center, he is currently an unrestricted free agent.
 He most recently played for Brynäs IF of the Swedish Hockey League (SHL).

 Born and raised in Minnesota, Schroeder spent two seasons with the U.S. National Team Development Program before he joined the Minnesota Golden Gophers of the Western Collegiate Hockey Association (WCHA) for two seasons, being named WCHA Rookie of the Year in 2009.
 He has also played for the American national junior ice hockey team and appeared in three World Junior Championships, where he set records for most career assists and points by an American.
-Schroeder was ranked as the fifth best North American skater heading into the 2009 NHL Entry Draft, and was drafted 22nd overall by the Vancouver Canucks after concerns about his size led to several teams to pass on him.
+Schroeder was ranked as the fifth best North American skater heading into the 2009 NHL entry draft, and was drafted 22nd overall by the Vancouver Canucks after concerns about his size led to several teams to pass on him.
 Schroeder then spent several years playing with the Canucks minor league affiliates in the American Hockey League (AHL) before joining the Canucks of the National Hockey League (NHL) in 2013.
 He played parts of two seasons with the Canucks, who decided not to re-sign Schroeder in 2014; he then joined the Minnesota Wild.

 Personal life

-Jordan grew up in Prior Lake, Minnesota, to John and Deb Schroeder, and moved to nearby Lakeville, a suburb of Minneapolis-Saint Paul, when he was thirteen.
+Jordan grew up in Prior Lake, Minnesota, with parents John and Deb Schroeder, and moved to nearby Lakeville, a suburb of Minneapolis-Saint Paul, when he was thirteen.
 John played several sports, including basketball, football and baseball while Deb was a gymnast and a cross-country runner.
 Schroeder is the oldest of three siblings; brother Zach is two years younger and sister Elly is six years younger; both of them also play hockey.
 He first played hockey at the age of four; his first organized team was called the Lakeville Ponys which was intended as a learn to skate program but at the recommendation of his coach Scott Cummings, he was moved up to the Mite program because his skill level was far ahead of the other kids his age.
 Schroeder spent two years at St. Thomas Academy in suburban Mendota Heights, Minnesota, before graduating with high honors from Ann Arbor Pioneer High School in Ann Arbor, Michigan.
 He accelerated his high school education in order to play NCAA hockey a year early and took courses online from Brigham Young University to do so.
 Schroeder signed a letter of intent to join the University of Minnesota in November 2007.
 He enrolled at the school in the fall of 2008, majoring in business and marketing education.
 In 2010, his final year at the school, Schroeder was named to the WCHA All-Academic team, the result of a 3.0 grade average over the previous two semesters.